 LUNCH IN GREENWICH VILLAGE

-If you have already worked up an appetite, you are in luck because two of the best cheap places to eat in New York are located in atmospheric Greenwich Village.
+If you have already worked up an appetite, you are in luck because three of the best cheap places to eat in New York are located in atmospheric Greenwich Village.

 Hands-down our favorite dollar pizza in the city is Percy’s Pizza.
-It’s not just the crispy crust and ample cheese used to top each slice of pizza that gets us excited about this $1 slice pizza, but also the friendly neighborhood vibe and shake-it-yourself Parmesan toppings.
+It’s not just the crispy crust and ample cheese used to top each slice of pizza that gets us excited about this NYC $1 slice pizza (even though now it’s $2!), but also the friendly neighborhood vibe and shake-it-yourself Parmesan toppings.
 TripAdvisor Reviews Percy’s Pizza.

 Top Tip: It would be a shame to have to choose between pizza and falafel!
 We recommend getting just one slice of pizza and then getting the falafel sandwich as well.
 Seriously, you won’t regret it!